Sinhala script: Transliteration

-Sinhala transliteration (Sinhala: රෝම අකුරින් ලිවීම rōma akurin livīma, literally "Roman letter writing") can be done in analogy to Devanāgarī transliteration.
+Sinhala transliteration (Sinhala: රෝම අකුරින් ලිවීම rōma akurin liwīma, literally "Roman letter writing") can be done in analogy to Devanāgarī transliteration.

 Layman's transliterations in Sri Lanka normally follow neither of these.
 Vowels are transliterated according to English spelling equivalences, which can yield a variety of spellings for a number of phonemes. /iː/ for instance can be ee, e, ea, i, etc.

 A transliteration pattern peculiar to Sinhala, and facilitated by the absence of phonemic aspirates, is the use of th for the voiceless dental plosive, and the use of t for the voiceless retroflex plosive.